 For general fees information please visit postgraduate fees .
 Always contact the department if you are unsure which fee applies to your qualification award and method of attendance.

-An essential component of this course is a clinical placement in the north-west region.
+An essential component of this course is two one-week clinical placements in the north-west region.
 This will incur additional travel and accommodation expenses for which there is no funding.